Author’s Note:

 Part V: Missing Puzzle Pieces: Helena’s Cut Scene & Alice’s Dream Storyboard

-Tucked into the Stanley Kubrick Archives are two behind the scenes images that display what the film itself can’t say out loud.
-Buried in the production photography are two behind-the-scenes shots of Nicole Kidman with the young actress who played Helena on her lap, sitting next to Kubrick as they smile at what appears to be a monitor displaying footage they had shot.
-In one image, Kubrick holds both Nicole and the young actresses hands, and in both images Helena is an equestrian riding helmet.
-Not a bike or skateboarding helmet, but an actual riding cap:
+Tucked into the Stanley Kubrick Archives are three behind-the-scenes images that display what the film itself can’t say out loud.
+Two of them show Nicole Kidman seated beside Kubrick with the young actress who played Helena on her lap, all three gathered in front of what appears to be a monitor reviewing footage they had just shot.
+In one image, Kubrick is holding both Nicole’s hand and Helena’s hand, smiling as they look toward the screen.
+In both of these images, Helena is wearing an equestrian riding helmet — not a bike helmet, not a skate helmet, but a formal riding cap.

-Something was planned here that would have made these connections much easier to make, a suggestion too close to the nerve of what Kubrick was actually pointing to, that Helena was trapped between childhood and becoming an adult.
-That riding the horse is a visual confirmation of her symbolic transformation into adulthood, the horse itself serving as Anubis, carrying Helena’s childhood into the realm of adulthood.
-We can’t know for certain how Kubrick meant to use this scene, or the exact content of it, only that he went out of his way and spent material resources to capture footage that required Helena in a riding helmet.
+A scene was planned and shot that would have made these observations and connections of this essay more literal.
+Its removal leaves the symbolic structure intact, and obscures a connection that would be impossible to ignore.
+These photographs materially reinforce the symbolic reading that the horse marks transformation into womanhood, the horse itself serving as Anubis, carrying Helena’s childhood into the realm of adulthood.
+We can’t know for certain how Kubrick meant to use this scene, or the exact content of it, only that he went out of his way and spent material resources to capture footage that required Nicole on horseback and Helena in a riding helmet.

 What we do know for certain is that Kubrick didn’t improvise costly outdoor shoots with child actors who, due to protective child labor laws, were very limited by strict rules regarding how long they are allowed to be on set on any given day.
-Knowing Kubrick’s strategic resourcefulness, I can state with certainty that he wouldn’t burn time and money dressing Helena for horse riding if he weren’t up to something.
-If a horse in Kubrick’s visual language represents a knight, sexual animal instinct, and strategic advances, then this is not a cute wardrobe choice, but a troubling suggestive association about Helena’s role in the unspoken, unseen shadow of this film.
+Knowing Kubrick’s strategic resourcefulness, dressing Helena in a riding helmet was a deliberate production decision.
+If a horse in Kubrick’s visual language represents a knight, sexual animal instinct, and strategic advances, then this is not an inconsequential wardrobe choice, but a troubling suggestive association about Helena’s role in the unspoken, unseen shadow of this film.

-This is the missing puzzle piece hiding just outside the film, the unspeakable horror that the narrative isn’t allowed to name, that a child is growing up, being developed and pushed into an adult world, a dangerous world where the vulnerable are most at risk.
-The horse symbol doesn’t gently enter Bill’s mind, it indirectly slides past his awareness, infiltrating his family’s space and Helena’s future.
+This is the missing puzzle piece hiding just outside the film, the uncomfortable reality that the narrative isn’t allowed to name, that a child is growing up, being developed and pushed into an adult world, a dangerous world where the vulnerable are most at risk.
+The horse symbol doesn’t gently enter Bill’s mind, but rather it indirectly slides past his awareness, infiltrating his family’s space and Helena’s future.

 •••

 The most overt, direct and visually insane piece of this theory comes from an image Kubrick never even put on film, but specifically commissioned from graphic artist Fangorn (Chris Baker).
 Kubrick had initially planned on filming Alice’s sexual dream sequence, which is instead verbalized to Bill when he arrives home from Somerton in the finished film.
-However, in her verbal summary, we miss out on key visual movements that Kubrick had theorized and planned which, perhaps, would have been too obvious to include.
+However, in her verbal summary, we miss out on key visual movements that Kubrick had theorized and planned which—like the cut riding sequence—would have made these connections easier for the viewer.

-All of the storyboards are worth reviewing, but one in particular has always stood out as particularly powerful: an erotic illustration of a naked man having sex with a woman on horseback.
-You read that correctly, it’s a picture of two people engaged in the primal, carnal energy we’ve witnessed in Bill’s flashbacks, but even more graphic, with Alice being taken from behind on a horse.
-Two people having animal-style sex (“doggy style”) on an actual animal, drawn for Kubrick’s use, at his specific request:
+All of the storyboards are worth reviewing, but one in particular has always stood out as particularly powerful: an erotic illustration of a naked man having sex with a woman on horseback, which, given this is Alice’s dream, it would not be a stretch to assume she is the woman and the Naval Officer is the man.
+It’s a rendering of two people engaged in the primal, carnal energy we’ve witnessed in Bill’s flashbacks, but even more graphic, with Alice being taken from behind on a horse.
+Two people having “doggy style” sex on an actual animal, drawn to better illustrate the point we’ve been circling:

 Juxtaposed with the suggestion of Helena’s deleted riding setup, the implication of this symbolic combination is visceral and uncomfortable.
 The horse serves here as both vehicle and vessel, confirming not only the linking of the Naval Officer to the horse symbol, but also the sexual, animal urge that Bill’s blue-tinted fantasy flashbacks suggest.

 The storyboard depiction is the clearest, most potent imagery of this theory that exists to my knowledge.
-In this audacious rendering, we see the grown up implications of what an innocent horse riding scene suggests; an unmasking of the symbolic depth and weight of the horses we have observed.
-If this is the adult version of what horse-riding means, Helena being costumed in a riding cap all of a sudden becomes a deeply unsettling subject.
+In this audacious rendering, we see the adult implications of what an innocent horse toy, statue, or riding scene suggests; an unmasking of the symbolic depth and weight of the horses we have observed.
+If this is the grown-up version of what horse-riding means, Helena being costumed in a riding cap all of a sudden becomes a deeply unsettling subject.
 While Alice lies in bed dreaming of the primal world, Helena is being led to inherit it.
 Where the dream sequence demonstrates sexual power in its rawest, most obvious form, the riding cap hides in the shadows as the subtlest, most forgettable production detail.

 Kubrick cuts both moments from the film because he had refined his technique well enough to leave this troubling discovery to sit under the liminal perception of his audience, but he leaves the horse and knight shadows and associations everywhere.
 Kubrick had his assistant, Leon Vitali burn all unused footage, and with both of them passed on, we can only do our best to interpret the visions, patterns, and ideas that were left for us to put together.
 Despite their absence from the film, these peripheral symbolic decisions are powerfully connected to the techniques, strategies, and patterns we’ve observed.